Dishwasher Saying Check Water? Here’s How To Do It

 Error Code E04

-Error Code E04 appears when there is a water flow sensor issue.
-It typically appears due to a clogged inlet valve or a clogged/blocked hose.
+Error Code E04 means there’s a water flow sensor issue that typically appears due to a clogged inlet valve or a clogged/blocked hose.

-Solution: To fix this, you should start by unplugging the dishwasher for approximately 15 minutes.
-Use that window to check for clogging or bending in the inlet.
+Solution: To fix Error Code E04, you should start by unplugging the dishwasher for approximately 15 minutes.
+Use that quarter of an hour to check for clogging or bending in the inlet.

 If neither is visible, plug the dishwasher back in and run a full cycle.
-Assuming this fails too, you’ll need to take additional steps to address the issue.
+Assuming you can’t run a cycle, you’ll need to take additional steps to address the issue.

 Sometimes, the water in certain areas can be rich in minerals.
-And while this might sound like a good thing, it’s not.
-High mineral content in water contributes to the formation of blocks of sediment that can easily clog your dishwasher, thus promoting you with Error Code E04 and asking you to “check water”.
+And while minerals in water might sound like a good thing, it’s not.
+High mineral content in water contributes to the formation of blocks of sediment that can easily clog your dishwasher, thus promoting you with Error Code E04 and asking your Bosch dishwasher to “check water”.

-If you suspect this to be the problem, try this to clean your dishwasher:
+If you suspect hard water to be the problem, try the following steps to clean your Bosch dishwasher:

 2. If found, remove the sprinkler and hold it under running water.